typescriptkamran/calculatorcli9/readme.md

-@typescriptkamran/cli-calculator
-A simple command-line calculator built with TypeScript.

-Installation
-To use the CLI calculator, you need to have Node.js installed on your system.
-Then, you can install the package globally using npm:

-bash
-Copy code
-npm install -g @typescriptkamran/cli-calculator
-Usage
-Once the package is installed, you can use the calculator via the command line.

-bash
-Copy code
-calculator
-The calculator will prompt you to enter mathematical expressions.
-It supports basic arithmetic operations, parentheses, and floating-point numbers.

-Example Usage
-bash
-Copy code
-$ calculator
-> This is a simple CLI command Based Calculator:
-> ?
-Please enter the first number: 2
-> ?
-Select an operation: Multiplication
-> ?
-Please enter the second number: 5
-> Result is : 10

-###Command Line Options
-The CLI calculator supports the following command line options:
+#@typescriptkamran/cli-calculator

-# If you want to import it as a module in typescript Node JS project
+## You can import it as a module in typescript Node JS project

-## Configuration Changes
+### Configuration Changes

 ### `tsconfig.json`